 AI changes what CCNA has to prove

-CCNA is now an especially good place to discuss AI because Cisco's 2026 topic PDF includes an AI and network operations domain.
+CCNA is a useful place to discuss AI because Cisco's published v2.0 outline, which takes effect on February 3, 2027, adds an AI and network operations domain; the current v1.1 outline covers the adjacent ground as Automation and Programmability.
 The article should not pretend that AI predicts hiring or credential value.
 The defensible claim is narrower: networking work increasingly involves checking machine-generated recommendations against device output, logs, diagrams, change history, and business risk.

 | Evidence type | What it says | What it does not say |